 Netflix and thrill: 5 million Aussies now streaming Internet TV

-According to the latest Roy Morgan Research numbers, almost 5 million Australian homes now access Netflix, with Stan and Presto both well behind.
+According to the latest Roy Morgan Research numbers, almost five million Australian homes now access Netflix, with Stan and Presto both well behind.

 Ever since it launched in Australia back in 2015, Netflix has been the dominant force for video streaming in Australia.
 Despite the fact local competitors Stan and Presto managed to launch earlier, the combination of big-name original programming and a brand synonymous with Internet TV has given the US company a massive advantage over its local rivals.